stephenajulu/stephenajulu.com/content/blog/here-s-how-i-m-going-to-be-an-outlier-top-10-male-in-5-years.md

 ---
 Hello guys, as the title says.
 Here's how I plan to become an outlier male.

+Why do I plan to become an outlier male?

+ 1. I want my family to live a comfortable life
+ 2. I want to live a better life
+ 3. I want to have an abundance of top quality women(Surface level)
+ 4. I want to be healthy and strong
+ 5. I want to be financially free and have time freedom
+ 6. I want to pursue my genuine curiosity
+ 7. I want to enter a room and have people look.
+A king's presence.
+ 8. I want my lineage to be safe and secure
+ 9. I just want to be better.
+I want to be at the top.
+I want to be better than other men.
+I want to have an abundance.
+10. I want to live a life well-lived.

 There are different pillars of a man's life that need to be built up, these are:

 1. **Health/Body**: Be in shape, healthy and active.
 Hormone, sleep, diet, and other optimizations